Vishal-V/100-Days-of-ML-Code/README.md

 - Completed planar classification assignment
 - Completed Week 3 of Andrew NG's Neural Networks course
 - Started Week 4 of the course

+### Day 25 (3-10-18) Deep neural networks
+- Completed all lecture videos of Week 4 pertaining to deep neural networks
+- Working on the programming assignments